bshirani/gocryptotrader/backtester/eventhandlers/strategies/dollarcostaverage/README.md

 # GoCryptoTrader Backtester: Dollarcostaverage package

-This dollarcostaverage package is part of the GoCryptoTrader codebase.

 ## Dollarcostaverage package overview

 The dollar cost average is a strategy which is designed to purchase on _every_ data candle.
 Unless data is missing, all output signals will be to buy.